 I have read so many obituaries in the Bay Area Reporter from 1987 when I came to San Francisco for the first time, and until today.
 Often, very often, the deceased had extended families; there were friends, lovers, (cats and dogs), sometimes siblings, and now and then a mother and/or father that was grieving.

 This made me think about a woman I heard speaking in one of the sessions in the Volunteer Training Program I took at The AIDS Project of the East Bay, in 1987.
-(I think it must have been Ahna Stern (1932 – 2015.)
+Her name was Ahna Stern (1932 – 2015).

 She was a counselor working with People with AIDS in a hospital.
 She told us a story about a young man who was very sick.